marziq/OSProject/README.md

 4e4a5125e92a   5027089adc4c   "bash"                   3 weeks ago      Exited (255) 2 weeks ago                                                  vibrant_villani
 @marziq ➜ /workspaces/OSProject (main) $
 ```
-ANSWER : Yes, the file in the container still available.

 7. Stop the container and delete the container.
 What happened to your helloworld.txt?